HALO: Hierarchical Reinforcement Learning for Large-Scale Adaptive Traffic Signal Control: Implementation Details

-\section{Hyper-parameter Settings}
+\subsection{Hyper-parameter Settings}

-Table~\ref{params} summarizes the key hyperparameters used in our experiments.
-We train our model using Adam optimizer on NVIDIA GeForce RTX 4090 for around 19 hours and test it on the same GPU.
+Table~\ref{tbl:params} summarizes the key hyperparameters used in our experiments.
 When dividing the network into subregions using a grid-based approach, the number of intersections per region is generally kept within the order of $10^1$ to ensure training efficiency.
-For example, in the Manhattan scenario, which contains a total of 2668 intersections and features a long and narrow layout, we partition the network into a 4×15 grid, resulting in 60 regions with an average of approximately 45 intersections per region.
+For example, in the Manhattan2668 scenario, which contains a total of 2668 intersections and features a long and narrow layout, we partition the network into a 4×15 grid, resulting in 60 regions with an average of approximately 45 intersections per region.